whiplashmerch/whiplash-app/README.md

 API and perform authentication, signatures and signature verification, and basic CRUD functions against the api.

+For apps that provide a UI, it also provides built in authentication and several helper methods.

 ## Installation

 Add this line to your application's Gemfile: